-The Company's illustrative portfolio (which assumes that we will expend the amount we are requesting at the current target level) builds upon our experience in delivering EE.
-Three key portfolio development considerations were:
+The Company's illustrative portfolio (which assumes that we will expend the amount we are requesting at the current target level) builds upon our experience in delivering EE.55 Three key portfolio development considerations were:

 - Focus on cost-effective and scalable programs upstream of the customer, such as through retailers, contractors, or distributors, as a key component of the portfolio's development.
 Such interventions can both directly drive EE adoption as well as transform markets by positively biasing behavior in favor of EE across the supply chain. - Diversify beyond lighting, the predominant electric EE driver today to the extent such diversification can be undertaken under the budget and unit cost limits.
-Such diversification will require Con Edison to work with customers to achieve greater and deeper levels of savings from more complex measures, such as heating, ventilation, and methodology proposed by NYSERDA for heat pumps.
-Changes or updates to these assumptions would require corresponding changes reflected in the targets and/or budgets.
+Such diversification will require Con Edison to work with customers to achieve greater and deeper levels of savings from more complex measures, such as heating, ventilation, and air conditioning ("HVAC") and building envelope improvements that have longer customer payback periods and implementation lead times. - Expand the gas portfolio to develop additional focus towards, and experience with, fuelneutral approaches and beneficial electrification technologies to (i) continue the development of the EE market for gas EE and heat pump projects and (ii) provide more and relevant choices to customers such as those seeking heating electrification.